-RACINE — “Lost in Yonkers,” Neil Simon’s Tony awarding winning, semi-autobiographical play, returns to the Racine Theatre Guild, 2519 Northwestern Ave., Sept.
-13-29.
+RACINE — “Lost in Yonkers,” Neil Simon’s Tony awarding winning, semi-autobiographical play, returns to the Racine Theatre Guild, 2519 Northwestern Ave., through Sept.
+29.

 After the death of their mother, Arty and Jay’s father is weighed down by debts.
 They are left to live with their stern grandmother, childlike Aunt Bella and hoodlum Uncle Louie so their father can pay back the loan sharks.
 In their strange new world of Yonkers, the young boys learn lessons about love, responsibility and the importance of family that will carry them into adulthood.
 Last produced at RTG in 1995, the coming of age story combines reality and comedy.